Pain Assessment and Management in the Critically Ill Patient

-The pain in most critically ill patients is considered as acute because it usually has an identified cause.
+Pain in most critically ill patients is considered acute because it usually has an identified cause.
 For example, it may be associated with a procedure during the patient’s stay on the ward or postoperatively (Prevost 2009).

-Critically ill patients are particularly vulnerable to pain and discomfort due to the severity of their health conditions and diagnostic and treatment interventions, such as:
+Critically ill patients are particularly vulnerable to pain and discomfort due to the severity of their health conditions, as well as diagnostic and treatment interventions.
+Potential causes include:

 Critically ill patients should be assessed for pain on a regular basis and the frequency of assessment should be patient-specific and adjusted according to their risk.

-However, health professionals often underestimate patients’ pain and this is one of the main reason for inadequate pain management (Hamill-Ruth & Marohn 1999; Watt-Watson et al. 2001).
+However, health professionals often underestimate patients' pain.
+This is one of the main reasons for inadequate pain management (Hamill-Ruth & Marohn 1999; Watt-Watson et al. 2001).

 (Macintyre & Schug 2007)

-Untreated pain can pose serious consequences for the already compromised, critically ill patient and can affect most body systems (Prevost 2009).
-Untreated pain could have the following effects:
+Untreated pain can pose serious consequences for the already compromised critically ill patient and can affect most body systems (Prevost 2009).
+Untreated pain may have the following effects:

 Careful consideration needs to be given to the assessment method chosen for critically ill patients because they are often unable to participate in the pain assessment process.